lorinkoz/talk-djangoconau20-schemas/slides.md

 ![Reddit post about multi-million dollar app idea for a SaaS in Django](images/intro1.png)

-???

-“What’s wrong with my multi-tenancy approach”, was the question in this Reddit post I found some weeks ago...

 ---

 class: middle center

 ![Reddit post about multi-million dollar app idea for a SaaS in Django](images/intro2.png)

-???

-...from a person that was intending to create a multi-million-dollar app in Django by means of adding multi-tenancy to a previously existing single-tenant project.

 ---